Donovan Ruddock: Early career

-As an amateur boxer, Ruddock had a win over Lennox Lewis in March 1980 in Toronto at the Ontario Junior Boxing Championship, winning via a split decision (3:2) in the 75 kg weight class (165 lbs).
-He turned pro in 1982, but his career started slowly, having only 11 fights between 1982 and 1985.
+Ruddock turned pro in 1982, but his career started slowly, having only 11 fights between 1982 and 1985.
 He won eight of his first nine fights, but drew his fifth.
-More controversy would follow in April 1985 when he lost to journeyman David Jaco, who would be KO'd by a young Mike Tyson the next year.
+More controversy followed in April 1985 when he lost to journeyman David Jaco, who would be KO'd by a young Mike Tyson the next year.
 After eight rounds Ruddock's corner threw in the towel when he complained of breathing problems.
 Jaco was awarded a TKO victory.
 It was discovered Ruddock had a rare respiratory illness and doctors told him his career would be over.

 Return to the ring

-After taking 10 months off after rehabilitation Ruddock made a full recovery to the doctors' surprise and resumed his boxing career winning 9 straight fights, 8 of them by KO also picking up an impressive decision win over former WBA heavyweight title-holder Mike Weaver before winning the Canadian heavyweight championship by a first-round knockout against Ken Lakusta in 1988.
+To his doctors' surprise, Ruddock made a full recovery within 10 months and resumed his boxing career by winning nine straight fights.
+Eight were by KO, with the ninth a win by decision over former WBA heavyweight title-holder Mike Weaver.
+Ruddock would win the Canadian heavyweight championship in 1988 on a first-round knockout of Ken Lakusta.

-In 1989, after two more wins by KO, a fight with another former WBA heavyweight title-holder was made, against the hard-hitting James "Bonecrusher" Smith.
-In the round 2, Ruddock was floored heavily by Smith but showed his heart by getting up, coming back in the round, and impressively knocking out Smith in round 7.
+In 1989, after two more wins by KO, a fight was arranged with another former WBA heavyweight champion -- James "Bonecrusher" Smith.
+Ruddock was knocked down in round two but got up, regrouped and stopped Smith in the seventh round.

-A title bout was made with undisputed heavyweight champion Mike Tyson, scheduled for November 1989 in Edmonton, Alberta.
-Tyson, claiming illness, cancelled and opted instead to fight James "Buster" Douglas in Tokyo.
-Tyson would go on to lose in one of the biggest upsets in boxing history.
+This victory placed him in line for a title bout against undisputed heavyweight champion Mike Tyson, scheduled for November 1989 in Edmonton, Alberta.
+Tyson, claiming illness, canceled and opted instead to fight James "Buster" Douglas in Tokyo in February 1990.
+Tyson would go on to lose, in one of the biggest upsets in boxing history.

-Ruddock vs Dokes
+Ruddock vs. Dokes

 In 1990, Ruddock fought former heavyweight champion Michael Dokes.
 Ruddock went into the fight as underdog but put on one of the best performances of his career knocking out Dokes in the 4th round.
 Dokes appeared to be seriously stunned on the ropes after taking Ruddock's famous "Smash" left hook.
 A right hand followed, which appeared to put Dokes out, but Ruddock threw another two hooks to knock Dokes out cold for several minutes.

-Difficulty finding opponents

 After another KO win over Kimmuel Odum in 1990, Ruddock had difficulty finding a marquee opponent.
 Ruddock hoped to fight Evander Holyfield (fresh from a KO win over James "Buster" Douglas for the heavyweight championship).
 Instead, Holyfield opted to fight 42-year-old George Foreman.